 Watering at the Right Time

-Some people aren’t sure when to water, and they end up watering at the wrong time.
-What is the best time to water your lawn?
+Some people aren’t sure when the best time to water grass is, and they end up watering at the wrong time.
+When is the best time to water lawns?
 You might see sprinklers in your neighborhood going at all hours of the day and wonder who is watering at the right time.
-The best time to water your lawn is in the early morning.
+The best time to water lawns is in the early morning between 4 AM and 9 AM.
 Watering in the cool morning will reduce the amount of evaporation that occurs while you’re watering, so your grass can soak up more water in less time.
 This trick will save you on your water bill.
+Avoid watering at midday, (when water evaporates too quickly) and late at night (which can lead to fungal growth).
 Also, watering during the heat of the day can cause the water to evaporate before it even reaches the roots, so your grass isn’t getting enough water.

 Additionally, watering in the early morning gives your lawn enough time to dry before dark.
 Lawns that are still wet at nightfall regularly can experience lawn fungus and disease.
 Watering in the early morning will prevent this from happening.
-Still, if it’s impossible to water in the early morning, it’s better to water it at some point during the day than not at all.
+The best time of day to water grass is in the early morning, but if it’s impossible to water in the early morning, it’s better to water it at some point during the day than not at all.

 Watering Often Enough